 Books for the National Parks History Buff

-If you need a gift for the history buff, here’s several books I’ve read to learn more about the National Park Service.
+Some readers enjoy a good history book, especially those about the National Parks.
+Here are several I’ve read to learn more about the National Park Service.

 Creating the National Park Service: The Missing Years by Horace Albright

-Learn about the how the national parks were protected from private interest and government oversight in an engaging account written by Horace Albright with the her of his daughter, Marian Albright Schenck.
+Learn about how the national parks were protected from private interest and government oversight in an engaging account written by Horace Albright with the help of his daughter, Marian Albright Schenck.
 It is a fascinating read for the National Park and history lover.

 National Parks and the Woman’s Voice: A History by Polly Welts Kaufman

-Get the history of women in the National Park Service from the earliest interpreters and park wives to next gerneration of superintendents.
-It’s a detailed account of early issues from sub-par housing to how career advancement was different for women in the NPS.
+Get the history of women in the National Park Service from the earliest interpreters and park wives to the next generation of superintendents.
+It’s a detailed account of early issues, from sub-par housing to how career advancement differed for women in the NPS.

-Additionally learn about the female activitists and the organizations they run that worked in tandem with the NPS to protect natural areas from developement.
+Additionally, readers learn about the female activists and the organizations they run that worked in tandem with the NPS to protect natural areas from development.
 This chronological account is a must for a most inclusive look at the history of the National Park Service.

 Prophets and Moguls, Rangers and Rogues, Bison and Bears: 100 Years of the National Park Service